-Caution: this Kit connects directly to mains power supply.
-You must know what you are doing as mains voltages can be lethal.
-The board must be put in a suitable enclosed box before using.
+Caution: the Kit connects directly to mains power supply.
+You must know what you are doing.
+It must be put in a suitable enclosed box before using on a regular basis

 The kit is constructed on a single-sided printed circuit board (PCB).
 Protel Autotrax and Schematic were used to design the board.